jameshfisher/jameshfisher.com/_posts/2017-08-04-golang-dns-server.md

 ---
 title: How to write a DNS server in Go
 tags: []
+summary: >-
+  A DNS server in Go that responds to A queries for a hardcoded set of domain-to-IP mappings, using the `miekg/dns` package.
 ---

 Here's a DNS server written in Go.